microsoft/CCF/doc/operators/ledger.rst

 File layout
 -----------

 The ledger directory contains a series of files.
-File size is controlled by the ``--ledger-chunk-max-bytes`` command line option.
+File size is controlled by the ``--ledger-chunk-min-bytes`` command line option.

 Files containing only committed entries are named ``ledger_$STARTSEQNO-$ENDSEQNO.committed``.
 These files are closed and immutable, it is safe to replicate them to backup storage.
-They are identical across nodes, provided ``--ledger-chunk-max-bytes`` has been set to the same value.
+They are identical across nodes, provided ``--ledger-chunk-min-bytes`` has been set to the same value.

 .. warning:: Removing files from a ledger directory may cause a node to crash.